raptor-ml/raptor/README.md

 It's implementing the "Kubernetes Way" which advocates for writing the desired state and allows you to **focus on writing** the business logic.

-Behind the scene, the solution take care the engineering concerns of implementing the "desired state" by managing and controlling Kubernetes-native resources such as deployments to connect your production data-sources and to run your business logic at scale.
+Natun take care the engineering concerns of implementing the "desired state" by managing and controlling Kubernetes-native resources such as deployments to connect your production data-sources and to run your business logic at scale.

 ![High-level design](.github/high-level-diagram.png)

+Behind the scenes, Natun is attaching the right building block to implement the "production behavior" of your use-case (i.e. streaming, rest-api, grpc, expression, etc.).

 You can read more about Natun's architecture in [the docs][docs-url].